johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-20-static-web-apps-cli-node-18-could-not-connect-to-api/index.md

 ## The issue

+With Node.js 17 onwards there were changes in the behaviour of Node.js concerning DNS names.
+Although it's not obvious, the [changes happened here](https://github.com/nodejs/node/pull/39987) and the result of this was that IPv6 became the default DNS instead of IPv4.
+You can read more about this [on this GitHub issue](https://github.com/nodejs/node/issues/40537).

+## How this affects the Static Web Apps CLI

 My own setup is a Vite front end and a Function App back end.
 I have a `package.json` in the folder of the front end app with the following scripts:

 ```json